Population of Counties in Nebraska (2021)

 Nebraska Counties with the Fewest Residents

-The smallest county in Nebraska in terms of population is Arthur County.
-Arthur County’s population is only 465 people, resulting in a population density of just 0.65 persons per square kilometer.
-Since 2010, the population has not grown or declined.
-About 0.02% of Nebraska’s total population lives in Arthur County.
+The smallest county in Nebraska in terms of population is Blaine County.
+Blaine County’s population is only 435 people, resulting in a population density of just 0.76 persons per square kilometer.
+Since 2010, the population has declined by 9%.
+About 0.02% of Nebraska’s total population lives in Blaine County.

-The second-smallest county in Nebraska is Blaine County, which has a population of 476 people.
-Blaine County’s population density is just 0.67 persons per square kilometer.
-The county has had a population decline of 0.42% since 2010.
+The second-smallest county in Nebraska is Arthur County, which has a population of 465 people.
+Arthur County’s population density is just 0.81 persons per square kilometer.

 Other counties in Nebraska with populations under 1,000 are McPherson, Loup, Grant, Thomas, Hooker, Banner, Wheeler, Logan, Keya Paha, and Hayes.

 Three Nebraska counties have experienced double-digit growth since 2010: Sarpy County (15.49%), Thomas (11.28%), and Lancaster (10.87%).
 Other counties that have experienced significant growth since 2010 are Douglas (9.32%), Buffalo (7.45%), and Banner (5.64%).